etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ## Fork the dummy application

-2. To start with it requires a fork of our dummy application [com.etendoerp.subapp.base](https://github.com/etendosoftware/com.etendoerp.subapp.base){target="_blank"} and clone it inside the modules folder in our Etendo environment.
+2. To start with it requires a fork of the dummy application [com.etendoerp.subapp.base](https://github.com/etendosoftware/com.etendoerp.subapp.base){target="_blank"} and clone it inside the modules folder in the Etendo environment.
     ``` bash title="Terminal"
     git@github.com:etendosoftware/com.etendoerp.subapp.base.git
     ```

     ![modules.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/modules.png)

-1. In a terminal in `modules/com.etendoerp.subapp.base/resources` to be able to install the depedencias delcaradas in the package.json and for it the following command would be executed.
+1. In a terminal in `modules/com.etendoerp.subapp.base/resources` to be able to install the depedencies declared in the package.json and for it the following command would be executed.
     Install the dependencies
     ``` bash title="Terminal"
     yarn install